 There are hundreds of movies about going to school and growing up, but only a handful specifically capture the feeling of summer ending, entering into a new grade, meeting new people and starting fresh.
-Yes, it's the waning weeks of August, and that means it's time for back-to-school shopping, new school butterflies and making the most of the last few days you'll get outdoors.
-And though you won't find teen classics like "Ferris Bueller's Day Off," "The Breakfast Club" or others on this list, you will find some great movies meant to get you into the back-to-school spirit.
+Movies like “Ferris Bueller’s Day Off,” “The Breakfast Club” or “Dazed and Confused” — otherwise bona fide classics — are about leaving school behind.
+This list though celebrates the back-to-school spirit, whether it’s the parties, the awkward dances or yes, even the teachers.

 “Animal House” (1978)